ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-721/index.md

   censorship-resistant websites.
 - [Gods Unchained Cards](https://godsunchained.com/) is a TCG on the Ethereum blockchain that uses NFT's to bring real ownership to in-game assets.
-- [Bored Ape Yacht Club](https://boredapeyachtclub.com) is a collection of 10,000 unique Bored Apes which gives you access to member-only benefits and all areas of the project (future areas and perks can be unlocked by the community through roadmap activation).
+- [Bored Ape Yacht Club](https://boredapeyachtclub.com) is a collection of 10,000 unique NFTs, which, as well as being a provably-rare piece of art, acts as a membership token to the club, providing member perks and benefits that increase over time.

 ## Further reading {#further-reading}